gammapy/gammapy/docs/development/howto.rst

     ![](images/my_static_image.png)

-Please note that your images should be placed inside an `images` folder, accessed with that relative path.
+Please note that your images should be placed inside an `images` folder, accessed with that relative path from your notebook.

 Include images from gammapy-data into the docs
 ----------------------------------------------